mlpack/mlpack/doc/tutorials/movement_recognition.md

 movements such as walking, sitting, squats, and climbing stairs.
 This is enabled by using a 9 Degree of Freedom inertial sensor that is read over an I2C bus.
-The collected data is cut into windows, and then fed into a Fast Fourier Transform in order to extract the features from each collected windows.
+The collected data is cut into windows, and then fed into a Fast Fourier Transform (FFT) in order to extract the features from each collected windows.
 Finally, we build a small `float32` neural network, that learns to recognize the movements, with the highest possible accuracy.